 It is easy to make mistakes in the SPF record, which will cause unintended permissions.
 Here are some examples:

-v=spf1 mx +all <-- this allows everyone to send email with your domain v=spf1 mx ?all <-- this is a neutral prefix, which does the same as +all v=spf1 mx all <-- no prefix, so +all is used v=spf1 mx <-- no all mechanism, +all is assumed
+v=spf1 mx +all <-- allows any host to send email from the domain (that's bad!) v=spf1 mx all <-- no prefix, so +all is used v=spf1 mx <-- no all mechanism, +all is assumed v=spf1 mx ?all <-- neutral prefix, which effectively disables SPF (opt-out)

-In all 4 examples above, the result is that every sender on the planet is allowed to send email for your domain.
-This mistake basically disables SPF.
+In the first 3 examples above, the result is that every host on the planet is allowed to send email on behalf of the domain, that is probably not what was intended.

 ptr mechanism owes its name to the

-PTR DNS record type, which is used for reverse DNS.
+PTR (pointer) DNS record type, which is used for reverse DNS.

-With a reverse DNS lookup you query an IP rather than a domain, and you'll get the domain(s) that this IP belongs to.
+With a reverse DNS lookup, an IP address, rather than a domain, is queried.

 In practice, it turns out that reverse DNS has reliability issues and results in a higher burden on the reverse DNS servers and email systems that use it.